Cucumber Salad

 If you’re hunting for a way to use up fresh cucumbers (whether it be from a garden or a great sale), an easy cucumber salad is always a great choice.

-Perfect for outdoor BBQ’s, a simple side dish, or even just a quick lunch, this recipe is easy to whip up and travels well.
+Perfect for outdoor BBQs, a simple side dish, or even just a quick lunch, this recipe is easy to whip up and travels well.

 And though there are countless versions of cucumber salads out there, I tend to like the sweet-and-tart kind.
-The tangy combination of vinegar and sugar just can’t be beat, the dill adds just the right amount of freshness, and the crisp and crunchy cucumbers (and onion!) just add to the satisfying flavor.
+The tangy combination of vinegar and sugar just can’t be beaten, the dill adds just the right amount of freshness, and the crisp and crunchy cucumbers (and onion!) just add to the satisfying flavor.

 If it isn’t already obvious, this is the kind of side dish I love making but have a hard time sharing.

-What’s in cucumber salad?
+What ingredients are in cucumber salad?

 To whip up a batch of this classic summer salad, you’ll need the following ingredients:

-- White wine vinegar – The base of the dressing, giving it a nice tartness.
+- White wine vinegar: The base of the dressing, giving it a nice tartness.

-- Sugar – Counters the “rough edges” of the vinegar to create a sweet and tangy flavor.
+- Sugar: Counters the “rough edges” of the vinegar to create a sweet and tangy flavor.

-- Fresh dill, salt, and pepper – Adds refreshing flavor, which you can customize to your tastes.
+- Fresh Dill, Salt, and Pepper: Adds refreshing flavor, which you can customize to your tastes.
 The salt can also help keep the vegetables from becoming soggy.

-- English cucumbers – The star of the show!
+- English Cucumbers: The star of the show!

-- Red onion – For a pop of color and flavor.
+- Red Onion: For a pop of color and flavor.

-- Water – Helps keep the vinegar from being overpowering.
+- Water: Helps keep the vinegar from being overpowering.

 There are a lot of versions of this salad out there (German, Thai, Japanese, Chinese, and the list goes on and on…) but this is a more “classic” recipe that focuses on simple ingredients.
 The key point is the flavor combination of tart vinegar and sugar.